niclaslindstedt/docker-backup/README.md

 ## Instructions

-1. Mount all volumes you want backed up in `/volumes`
+1. Mount all volumes you want backed up in `/volumes` (host folders work, too)
 2. Mount the short-term backup location in `/backup`
 3. Mount the long-term storage location in `/lts`

+### Using S3 as long-term storage

+See the `docker-compose.s3.yml` file on how to use an S3 bucket as long-term storage.

 ## Environment variables